elmahio/documentation/docs/logging-to-elmah-io-from-log4net.md

 # Logging from Log4net

-log4net is probably the oldest .NET logging frameworks on the block.
-Maintained by Apache and developed for more than a decade, this makes log4net a good and well supported choice for some types of applications. log4net is based on the concept of appenders, which works pretty much like ELMAH’s error loggers.
-Unlike ELMAH, log4net can have multiple appenders, which makes it possible to log errors to multiple destinations.
-In addition, log4net supports different log levels like Info and Warning.
-While ELMAH doesn’t have the concept of log levels, elmah.io supports all of the levels in log4net.
+[TOC]

-In this tutorial we’ll add log4net to an ASP.NET MVC project, but the process is almost identical with other project types.
+In this tutorial we’ll add logging to elmah.io from an ASP.NET MVC project through log4net.
+The process is identical with other project types.
 Create a new MVC project and install the elmah.io appender:

 ```powershell
 Install-Package elmah.io.log4net